Reinforcement Learning Series Intro - Syllabus Overview

 - Introduction to DQNs

-- Section 2: Code project - Implement deep Q-network with PyTorch to play a game
+- Section 2: Code project - Implement deep Q-network with PyTorch

 If at any point you hit a speed-bump along any of the more technical parts, don't be discouraged!
 Take a breath, focus, ask questions, and I promise you'll be alright.
 This stuff takes effort, and we've got you! ❤️